njskalski/bernardo/test_envs/lsp_rust_integ_1/readme.txt

-This test env is a base for test "whether completion still works".
-It will use "MockNavComp provider".
+This test env is for an integration test with Rust LSP.